Paul Warner

 Jenna Fesemyer

-I am a third year Ph.D. student in the Department of Recreation, Sport and Tourism at the University of Illinois at Urbana-Champaign.
+I am a fourth year Ph.D. student in the Department of Recreation, Sport and Tourism at the University of Illinois at Urbana-Champaign.
 I also received both my bachelors and masters degrees from the University of Illinois at Urbana-Champaign, studying Kinesiology and Education Policy, Organization, and Leadership.
 My research interests examine the relationship between sport engagement and physical literacy through the realm of Self-Determination Theory for youth with physical disabilities.

 Beth Frasca

-I am a second year doctoral student at the University of Illinois who has a bachelors of science in Kinesiology (University of Illinois at Urbana-Champaign) and a masters degree in exercise physiology (Benedictine University).
+I am a third year doctoral student at the University of Illinois who has a bachelors of science in Kinesiology (University of Illinois at Urbana-Champaign) and a masters degree in exercise physiology (Benedictine University).
 I worked in the field as a clinical exercise physiologist for 15 years and as an academic advisor for the Interdisciplinary Health Sciences program for five years while teaching for the program as well.
 I am currently a full time instructor for the department of Health and Kinesiology.
 My research interests include finding a way to incorporate exercise physiology into the physical education classroom.

 Minsook Kim

-I am a second-year doctoral student in the Department of Kinesiology(Pedagogy and Physical Activity).
+I am a third-year doctoral student in the Department of Kinesiology(Pedagogy and Physical Activity).
 I got my bachelor’s and master’s degree in kinesiology(pedagogy) at Seoul National University.
 After completing my undergraduate, I started teaching physical education at a local high school in Seoul for six and a half years.
 My research interests lie in teacher socialization, continuing professional development, and health education.
 After PhD, I hope to land on an opportunity to continue doing research and teaching in higher education settings.

 Tanner Wheat

-My name is Tanner Wheat, and I am a second-year doctoral student from Macomb, Illinois.
+My name is Tanner Wheat, and I am a third-year doctoral student from Macomb, Illinois.
 Before attending the University of Illinois, I was at Illinois State University where I received a bachelor’s degree in Community Public Health, and a master’s degree in sport & exercise psychology.
 While completing my master’s degree, I also spent time working professionaly in youth development administration.
 I am excited to be here at the University of Illinois Urbana-Champaign and further myself in higher education.

 Kyle Ramlow

-My name is Kyle Ramlow, and I am a first-year doctoral student.
+My name is Kyle Ramlow, and I am a second-year doctoral student.
 I received my B.S. and M.A. from Western Illinois University in Political Science with an emphasis on Public Administration.
 I studied accessibility laws and accommodation practices and wanted to gain more practical knowledge, so I obtained a M.S. from Western in Recreation, Parks, Tourism and Hospitality with a focus on Therapeutic Recreation.
 My research interests include the disconnect between disability rights and physical education and the way sport can be utilized for social change within the disability community.